ghowland/sysync/README.md

 "shell" and "home" will also be defaulted by useradd.

 "groups" is a list of strings, which are group names.
 These should already exist on the system, so put "groups" Handler items before the "users" Handler items.

+As a security point, if you use the "crypt_password" value, while the useradd process is running the crypted password will be visible in the process list.

 #### groups